Mint Chocolate Chip Cake

 Gel food colorings are made with a corn syrup or glycerin base, which results in a very viscous texture.
 This results in a very concentrated color with a gel-like consistency.

 Liquid food coloring has a water base, making it runnier and resulting in more dilute colors.
 Tinting the frosting green will require quite a bit more liquid food coloring than gel.

 Common Questions about Mint Chocolate Chip Cake

 The cake relies on the acidity of buttermilk.
-If you don’t have buttermilk, combine 1 cup of whole or 2% milk with 1 teaspoon of lemon juice and vinegar and allow this mixture to sit for 5 minutes before mixing into the cake.
+If you don’t have buttermilk, combine 1 cup of whole or 2% milk with 1 teaspoon of lemon juice and vinegar and allow this mixture to sit for 5 minutes before mixing it into the cake.

-Spray the pans with nonstick baking spray (or butter and flour), line with parchment paper, and spray again.
+Spray the pans with nonstick baking spray (or butter and flour), line them with parchment paper, and spray again.